S3cur3Th1sSh1t/Creds/nim/README.md

 # Some of my experiments with [OffensiveNim](https://github.com/byt3bl33d3r/OffensiveNim) templates

-To not popup the Nim binaries console window compile them with the `-app:gui` parameter.
+To not popup the Nim binaries console window compile them with the `--app:gui` parameter.

 For the best size: